SupperSource/hyphenex/README.md

 </center>

-Separate words from a string and convert them into a single string using hyphens. work in progress.
+Separate words from a string and convert them into a single string using hyphens.

 ### You can hyphenate and dehyphanate strings dynamically also!